 Ana-Cristina Grohnert has served as Chairman of the Executive Board of Charta der Vielfalt e.V. since 2013.
 From July 2017 to the end of March 2019, she was Labor Relations Director and Member of the Board of Management for Human Resources at Allianz Deutschland AG and member of the Board of Management of Allianz Versicherungs- und Allianz Lebensversicherungs-AG.

-Polina Garaev is class of 2019 Master of International Affairs candidate at the Hertie School of Governance and Executive Editor of The Governance Post, our student magazine.
+Polina Garaev is class of 2019 Master of International Affairs candidate at the Hertie School and Executive Editor of The Governance Post, our student magazine.

 Manuel Clemens is class of 2019 Master of Public Policy candidate and member of the Gender, Equality and Sexuality Club at the Hertie School.

 The Dr. Michael Endres Prize of the Hertie School, a 50,000-euro research prize, honours distinguished academics whose work centres on topics within the spectrum of the Hertie School’s research and teaching, and who have helped bridge academic research and policymaking.

 The prize is named for the long-time Chairman and current honorary Chairman of the Hertie Foundation’s Board of Trustees, Michael Endres, who was instrumental in founding the Hertie School in 2003 and who has helped guide its successful development since.